Charlie Jade

 Charlie Jade is a science fiction television series filmed mainly in Cape Town, South Africa.
 It stars Jeffrey Pierce in the title role, as a detective from a parallel universe who finds himself trapped in our universe.
 This is a Canadian and South African co-production filmed in conjunction with CHUM Television and the South African Industrial Development Corporation (IDC).
 The special effects were produced by the Montreal-based company Cinegroupe led by Michel Lemire.

-The show started in 2004 and was aired on the Canadian Space Channel.
+The show started in 2004 and aired on the Canadian Space Channel.
 It premiered on the Space Channel April 16, 2005 and aired in Eastern Europe, France, Italy, on SABC 3 in South Africa, on Fox Japan, and on AXN in Hong Kong.
 The show began airing in the United Kingdom in October 2007, on FX.
-The Sci Fi Channel in the United States premiered the show on June 6, 2008, but after 2 episodes on Friday prime-time, was moved to overnight Mon/Tue.
+The show premiered on Sci Fi Channel in the United States on June 6, 2008, but after 2 episodes on Friday primetime, was moved to overnight Mon/Tue.